SimGateway

 Each SimGateway::loop() iteration drains all pending HID frames, applies them to the axis /

-button / hat objects, and then calls OsJoystick.send() once to flush the HID report.
+button / hat objects, and then sends the HID report once.

 Sending once per drain cycle — not once per frame — keeps the HID report rate predictable and